 Celtic men: Celtic men wore their hair long and shaggy and the nobles had

-jewelry as the women to show off their wealth.
+the women to show off their wealth.

 Druids: According to Caesar, the Druids were a highly organized intertribal brotherhood, which met annually in the territory of the Carnutes in